 Ridge is the largest grower of organically certified grapes in Sonoma County and the Santa Cruz Mountains AVA

 After the transition period, a third-party certifying agency audits all internal records and cross-checks with the California Department of Pesticide Regulation to verify that only organic products, amendments, fertilizers and other inputs have been used.
 Upon certification, the amount of land and type of crop is registered with the State of California and the local county Agricultural Commissioner, and the requisite fees are paid to the certifier and the California Department of Food and Agriculture.
 At that point, a wine produced from the certified grapes can be labeled as “organically grown” if 100% of the grapes are certified.
 Each ranch is inspected annually by the certifying agency, and there is ongoing examination of records and documents.

-As in many aspects of life, one must learn to walk before running.
 When Ridge made the commitment to transition to organic farming, our vineyard team developed a plan to certify groups of vineyard blocks over a number of years.
-Attempting to transition all the acreage we farm at once might have jeopardized fruit quality, and thus was deemed too risky.

 76 acres at Monte Bello and 135 acres at Lytton Springs and Geyserville were certified organic

 A second wave of blocks at both our Geyserville and Lytton Springs Vineyards completed certification

 The remaining blocks of the Geyserville Vineyard were certified organic

 As of January 2020, the total of our organically farmed vines has reached 345 acres